Editorial

 Funding Statement

-This work was partly funded by the Federal Ministry of Education and
+This work was partly funded by the Federal Ministry of Education and Research of Germany (BMBF) under grant no. 16DII131.

 1. 1 From an interview with Long, M. (1985).
 The turncoat of the computer revolution.
 New Age Journal 5, 49 – 51, as quoted in Milbrath, L. W. (1989) Envisioning a sustainable society: Learning our way out.
 SUNY Press.
 257.